Mississippi Cerebral Palsy Legal Help

 Cerebral palsy is a developmental disorder that is most-often caused by trauma during the birthing process which results in brain injury.
 These injuries can be easily avoided if doctors take the necessary precautions during a patient’s pregnancy as well as during labor.

-If you gave birth to a child who was later diagnosed with cerebral palsy, you need to discuss the facts of your case with a competent Mississippi cerebral palsy lawyer.
+If you gave birth to a child who was later diagnosed with cerebral palsy, you need to discuss the facts of your case with a competent cerebral palsy lawyer.

 Our attorneys offer free consultations in cerebral palsy cases, and can be reached 24 hours a day at 1-855-833-3707.